Coronary Artery Disease (CAD)

 - Other health problems (such as diabetes)

-- Regular exercise can make your heart stronger and reduce your risk of heart disease.
-Exercise can also help if you have high blood pressure.
-Before you start any new exercise program, contact your healthcare provider about the right kind of exercise for you.
+- Exercise.
+Regular exercise can make your heart stronger and reduce your risk of heart disease.

 - Ask your healthcare provider about taking a low dose of aspirin each day.
 Aspirin helps prevent CAD, but taking it also has some risks.